-Charlie Wood – Lead Performance Coach
+Charlie Wood – Head Coach

-Charlie was also a swimmer at Mid Sussex Marlins and during his swimming career has held county records, and been part of the Sussex league winning teams (including the clubs first Sussex league win in 2016) as well as swimming to national level.
+Charlie was also a swimmer at Mid Sussex Marlins and during his swimming career has held county records, and been part of the Sussex league winning teams (including the Club’s first Sussex league win in 2016) as well as swimming to national level.

 Pauline Draper – Disability swimming / Para swimming

 The motivation came from wanting to help those with disabilities reach their full potential in swimming, and it has been wonderful to see how the swimmers have developed over the years.
 One or two from the squad have reached National level but there have been others who have achieved just as much by learning to swim independently, having previously needed support from people or flotation aids.
 I have now retired from my role at Chailey but I shall continue to be involved with Dolphins for as long as I can.